Lramseyer/vaporview/README.md

 To Add a signal, simply check the box next to the netlist signal ID in the "Netlist" view.
 It will also show in the "Displayed Signals" view.

 To remove a signal, that signal can be un-checked from either the "Netlist" view or the "Displayed Signals" view.
+Alternatively, you can right click on a signal in the viewer and select "remove signal" from the menu.

+To add or remove multiple signals, select the signals you would like to add or remove, right click and select "Add/Remove selected signals" from the menu.

 ### Scrolling